FahimKamal/UE5_MazeEscape/README.md

 This project is designed to build and demonstrate proficiency in:

 *   **Blueprint Scripting Fundamentals:** Mastering the creation and use of variables, functions, macros, and flow control.
-*   **Event-Driven & Object-Oriented Principles:** Creating self-contained, reusable Blueprints that communicate effectively.
+*   **Event-Driven & Object-Oriented Principles:** Creating self-contained, reusable Blueprints that communicate effectively, highlighted by the use of **Blueprint Inheritance** for items.
-*   **Robust Interaction Design:** Building a scalable interaction system using Blueprint Interfaces.
+*   **Robust Interaction Design:** Building a scalable and **optimized** interaction system using Blueprint Interfaces and custom trace channels.
 *   **Gameplay Systems Architecture:** Designing and implementing core systems like an inventory and stateful puzzles.
-*   **Problem Solving:** Translating GDD requirements into functional, logical code within the Blueprint system.
-*   **UI/UX Implementation:** Using UMG to provide essential player feedback.
+*   **State Management:** Effectively managing the state of the entire game world through a centralized controller (like the `Light Controller`).
 *   **Full Project Lifecycle:** Taking a game from a design document through development, testing, and final packaging.

 ---